 the geographical area in which members are concentrated.

 The Coronavirus pandemic accelerated administering authorities’ use of member portals.
 It has also increased members’ willingness to go online.
-Members now have an greater expectation that they will be able to access information and perform tasks online rather than having to use post or telephone.
+Members now have a greater expectation that they will be able to access information and perform tasks online rather than having to use post or telephone.

-The CWG collected information about administering authorities’ experiences of launching and maintaining a member portal.
-This technical guide summarises the results of that survey.
-It is intended to help administering authorities starting or continuing their digital journey.
+The CWG collected information about administering authorities’ experiences of launching and maintaining a member portal in two surveys.
+This technical guide summarises the results of those surveys.
+It is intended to help administering authorities start or continue their digital journey.

+January 2021 survey

 The CWG surveyed all administering authorities in England, Wales and Scotland in January 2021.
 We received 47 responses.
 Some responses were from organisations that represent more than one administering authority.

-30 per cent of responses came from administering authorities that did not offer an online portal for LGPS members at the time of the survey. this guide is therefore based on the 33 responses from organisations that do currently offer members access to an online portal.
+30 per cent of responses came from administering authorities that did not offer an online portal for LGPS members at the time of the survey.
+The main body of this guide is therefore based on the 33 responses from organisations that do currently offer members access to an online portal.
 The guide also includes input from members of the CWG.

 Administering authorities will be aware that the number of software suppliers operating in the LGPS market is very small.
 The experience of launching and maintaining a member portal, and the features that are available as standard may vary based on supplier.
-The respondents to the survey used three suppliers of pensions administration software:
+The respondents to the January survey used three suppliers of pensions administration software: